MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

     SET STATISTICS TIME OFF
     ```

 - Method 2.
-Use XEvent or SQL Trace to look at the Duration and Elapsed time of a query (event class `SQL:StmtCompleted`, `SQL:BatchCompleted`, or `RPC:Completed`).
+Use XEvent or SQL Trace to see the duration and elapsed time of a query (event class `SQL:StmtCompleted`, `SQL:BatchCompleted`, or `RPC:Completed`).

-The time difference between the queries could be caused by one application being located in a different network and there could be a network delay.
-When you compare server times, you're comparing how long the queries took to run on the server.
+The time difference between the queries could be caused by one application in a different network and there could be a network delay.
+When you compare the execution on the server, you're comparing how long the queries took to run on the server.

 ### Step 3: Check SET options for each connection

 There are [SET options](/sql/t-sql/statements/set-statements-transact-sql) that are query-plan affecting, which means they can change the choice of query plan.
-Therefore, if a production application uses different set options from SSMS, each set option can get a different query plan.
+Therefore, if a database application uses different set options from SSMS, each set option can get a different query plan.
 For example, ARITHABORT, NUMERIC_ROUNDABORT, ROWCOUNT, FORCEPLAN, and ANSI_NULLS.
-The most common difference observed is [SET ARITHABORT](/sql/t-sql/statements/set-arithabort-transact-sql) is set to ON in SSMS but set to OFF is most providers.
-In fact, you'll find the following warning:
+The most common difference observed is [SET ARITHABORT](/sql/t-sql/statements/set-arithabort-transact-sql) is set to ON in SSMS but set to OFF in most database applications.
+Setting ARITHABORT to OFF can negatively impact query optimization, leading to performance issues.
+And the following warning message appears after the query runs:

 > [!WARNING]
 > The default ARITHABORT setting for SQL Server Management Studio is ON.
 Client applications setting ARITHABORT to OFF might receive different query plans, making it difficult to troubleshoot poorly performing queries.
 That is, the same query might execute fast in management studio but slow in the application.
 When troubleshooting queries with Management Studio, always match the client ARITHABORT setting.